Welcome to the ARC/ORNL/ORAU Oak Ridge Summer Science Academy!

-The Appalachian Regional Commission (ARC), in collaboration with the U.S. Department of Energy’s Oak Ridge National Laboratory (ORNL) and Oak Ridge Associated Universities (ORAU) in Oak Ridge, Tenn., are excited to present a one-week, residential, hands-on science academy focusing on math, science, and technology for middle school students from July 14-19, 2013.
+The Appalachian Regional Commission (ARC), in collaboration with the U.S. Department of Energy’s Oak Ridge National Laboratory (ORNL) and ORAU in Oak Ridge, Tenn., are excited to present a one-week, residential, hands-on science academy focusing on math, science, and technology for middle school students from July 13-18, 2014.

 The ARC/ORNL/ORAU Summer Science Academy is a unique opportunity for students to work with research scientists on relevant math and scientific topics facing the world in the 21st century.
 Students work in teams on research projects during the one-week academy, with each team comprising three to six students.
 The team approach provides an opportunity to conduct research activities and solve problems in a group setting.
 Research topics and activities may include such areas as: